 In this section

-|Desktop App Converter||Shows how to run Desktop App Converter.|
+|Package an app using the Desktop App Converter (Desktop Bridge)||Shows how to run Desktop App Converter.|

-|Manually convert your app to UWP using the Desktop Bridge||Learn how to create an app package and manifest to by hand.|
+|Package an app manually (Desktop Bridge)||Learn how to create an app package and manifest to by hand.|

-|Supported UWP APIs for apps converted with the Desktop Bridge||See what UWP APIs are available for your converted desktop app to use.|
+|UWP APIs available to a packaged desktop app (Desktop Bridge)||See what UWP APIs are available for your packaged desktop app to use.|

-|Distribute apps converted with the Desktop Bridge||See how you can distribute your converted app to users.|
+|Distribute a packaged desktop app (Desktop Bridge)||See how you can distribute your converted app to users.|

-|Behind the scenes of the Desktop Bridge||Take a deeper dive on how the Desktop to UWP Bridge works under the covers.|
+|Behind the scenes of the Desktop Bridge (Desktop Bridge)||Take a deeper dive on how the Desktop to UWP Bridge works under the covers.|

-|Known issues with the Desktop Bridge||Lists known issues with the Desktop to UWP Bridge.|
+|Known Issues (Desktop Bridge)||Lists known issues with the Desktop to UWP Bridge.|

-|Desktop app bridge to UWP code samples||Code samples on GitHub demonstrating features of converted apps.|
+|Desktop Bridge code samples||Code samples on GitHub demonstrating features of converted apps.|